 There are so many things that I would tell my younger aspiring founder self, but if there was just one piece of advice I could give, it would be above all else, to take the time to take care of yourself.
 When you’re just starting out and you’ve put in everything you’ve got (and especially if you’re not yet pulling a paycheck), it’s easy to feel like you don’t have the right to take a break for yourself – just another hour at my computer, just another lunch at my desk, just another night on my laptop.
 It’s even easier to tell yourself that you’ll start taking better care of yourself once the business gets off the ground.
 Let me tell you – that may take longer than you think!

-It’s an exciting time and it’s hard to break away from something that we’re so passionate about—but, you have to remember to make time for yourself.
+When starting a business, it’s an exciting time and it’s hard to break away from something that we’re so passionate about-but, you have to remember to make time for yourself.
 While I was busy working, my daughter grew from a toddler to a pre-teen, I lost touch with girlfriends who kept me balanced, and I packed on the pounds from sitting at my desk.

 As founders, we easily pour everything we have into our business-but sometimes at the expense of what matters most.
 Schedule downtime on your calendar, write family time in, force yourself to step away from the screen.
 In the long run, taking the time to take care of yourself will contribute to your success (and the success of your business) in more ways than one.